This category is for people who can be sponsored by a sponsor.

 You will need to familiarize yourself with all relevant legal requirements before starting the adoption process.
 The Hague Convention regulates intercountry adoption.
 Before starting the adoption process, consult a lawyer to know the regulations.

 In Arab-Muslim countries, the child under a Kafala order is subject to a trusteeship system.
 It is not a system that breaks the ties with the biological parents and can not, therefore, be adopted according to the rules in force in Canada.
 It is in the interest of those considering intercountry adoption to consult a lawyer before sending their application.

 As part of the sponsorship, the Canadian sponsor is required to sign the undertaking.
-Subject to the applicable financial conditions, the signed undertaking is primarily a formal contract between the government and the permanent resident or Canadian citizen to allow one or more family members to come to Canada.
+Subject to the applicable financial conditions, the signed undertaking is primarily a formal contract between the government and the permanent resident or Canadian citizen to allow one or more family members to come to Canada (family reunification).